DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer purchase order.md

 ![alt text](../../CORE/Image/Create_Document.png "Create document")

 ### Header checks for Customer purchase order
-Header checks performed when:
+Header checks are performed when:
-1. Importing Customer purchase order,
+1. Importing Customer purchase order file
-2. Processing from import to staging and
+2. Processing from import to staging
 3. Processing from staging to target.